Thairo Estrada Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.96 team ERA ranks 13th across all MLB pitching staffs.
+- The Blue Jays have a 3.93 team ERA that ranks 10th among all MLB pitching staffs.

+- Blue Jays pitchers combine to allow 108 total home runs at a clip of 1.3 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.